serodriguez68/authz/README.md

 repetition..." take a look at the [Scopables](#scopables) section.
 It is simple to DRY this up, it's just easier to explain the concepts this way._

-These **Scoping Classes** are typically exists inside the application's domain logic or they are easy enough to implement and fit nicely into the domain.
+These **Scoping Classes** typically exists inside the application's domain logic or are easy enough to implement and fit nicely into the domain.
 **If you can't express you authorization rules in terms of Scoping Classes then Authz is probably not for you.**